Nuix/discover-app-graphed-results/README.md

 1. Run `yarn release` to build the minified production app.
 1. Copy the assets from the `dist/` folder to your web server.
    - You should see `index.html`, `app.js`, and six `.png` files with hashed file names in this folder.
-1. In Ringtail, on the `Portal Management -> UI Extensions` page, click the extension.
+1. In Discover, on the `Portal Management -> UI Extensions` page, click the extension.
 Then, update the extension `URL` to reference the new web server location.